TooFuW/ShortMoji/README.md

 *The program may not always work in system applications (e.g. Task Manager) because the OS blocks keyboard access at that time*

-**If you want to close the program, just press your `escape` key twice or close it from the system tray !**
+**If you want to close the program, you can close it from the system tray !**

 ## Usage and Features
 Launch ShortMoji and start typing your shortcuts to see your emojis appear automatically ! ✨